mixpanel/docs/pages/docs/tracking/reference/go.md

 You can instantiate an instance of Mixpanel with a String containing your Mixpanel project token.
 You can find your project token in the settings dialog of the Mixpanel web application.

-Once you have an instance of the tracker, you can track events by providing the event name and properties to [Track](https://pkg.go.dev/github.com/mixpanel/mixpanel-go#Mixpanel.Track).
+Once you have an instance of the Mixpanel Client, you can track events by providing the event name and properties to [Track](https://pkg.go.dev/github.com/mixpanel/mixpanel-go#Mixpanel.Track).
 ```go
 package main